 - Add by default: It allows to choose whether the modules generated by the component will be mchecked to be added by default when launching the wizard.
 That means that if the token is activated, the modules generated by the component will be checked by default in a view that you will find later and they will be added to the agent.
 This action does not mean that it cannot be modified, so in this view you can make modifications and uncheck or check at will and change thresholds, descriptions, etc.

 - Module name: Name that the component will have and default name for the modules generated by it.
-It will be possible to use some macros.
-(They will be shown later on).
+It will be possible to use some macros explained in following sections.

 - Component group: Group to which the component will belong.
 It allows to organize the way the modules will be presented.